DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 want to make sure everything - the feature and its attributes - gets copied, make sure the schemas match.

-When you paste features into another layer,
-QGIS checks the attribute values against the :ref:`constraints <constraints>` defined in the destination layer (for example, ``NOT NULL``, ``Unique``, or expression constraints).
+When you paste features into another layer, QGIS checks the attribute values against the :ref:`constraints <constraints>` defined in the destination layer (for example, ``NOT NULL``, ``Unique``, or expression constraints).
 If one or more pasted features contain invalid attribute values that do not meet these constraints, a dialog will appear, listing all affected features and fields.
 When pasting a single feature, you can decide whether to:

-* Edit the invalid values directly in the dialog.
+* Edit the invalid values directly in the dialog and press :guilabel:`OK`.
   The corrected values will be used when pasting.
 * :guilabel:`Paste Anyway`: the feature is pasted as-is, even with invalid values.
+* Abort the pasting operation, pressing :guilabel:`Cancel`.

 .. figure:: img/edit_paste_invalid_values_single.png
    :align: center